-Martin R. Oakley has been involved in the comic book industry off and on for the past 20 years.
+Reverend Ruin has been involved in the comic book industry off and on for the past 20 years.
 Realizing at a young age that he wanted to become a comic artist and writer, he began to seek out lessons and art instruction books from the age of 12 onwards.
-He has studied illustration at Northern Michigan University and has worked for such independent companies as Quest Comics, Kingdom Comics, and Main Enterprises.
+He has studied illustration at University and has worked for such independent companies as Quest Comics, Kingdom Comics, and Main Enterprises.

 As to why he has decided to present SHATTERED online in black and white with tones: “I’ve always felt that Black and White comics are the purest form of the medium.
 Now don’t get me wrong, I love the stuff the big three put out.
 But when you’re an indy writer and artist such as James O’Barr or any of the other notables, the black and white format just allows for so much expression that at times is removed when you color a piece.”

-Martin is a father of two (an 18 year old son and a young daughter) and is engaged to his fiance Leah.
+Reverend is a father of two (a son and a young daughter) and is engaged to his fiance El.
 The two make their home in central Wisconsin and enjoy movies, television, and reading all the books that they can.